facontidavide/Bonxai/README.md

 **What is the point of reimplementing OpenVDB?**

-- The number one reason is to have fun and learn something new :)
+- The number one reason is to have fun and to learn something new :)
-- It is not an exact rewrite, I modified few important aspects of the algorithm to make it faster, at least for my specific use cases.
+- It is not an "exact" rewrite, I modified few important aspects of the algorithm to make it faster, at least for my specific use cases.
 - I want this library to be small and easy to integrate into larger projects.

 **How much memory does it uses, compared with Octomap?**